 These puzzle carpet squares can be installed directly on concrete, wood, and tile.

-Installing Puzzle Carpet Tiles on ConcreteYou can choose to install these puzzle carpet tiles in a wall-to-wall layout, or in an island installation.
+How To Install Puzzle Carpet Tiles/Squares on ConcreteYou can choose to install these puzzle carpet tiles in a wall-to-wall layout, or in an island installation.
 If you’re performing an island installation, you won’t need any tools.
 For a wall-to-wall installation, you may need a tape measure, sharp utility knife, and a straight edge to cut the tiles as needed.

 These carpet tiles don’t require any adhesive for installation.